peter-ho-redhat-demo/rosa-workshop-customized/rosa-workshop/rosa-deployment/1-account_setup.md

 - Run `rosa version` to make sure it works and that it returns the version number.

 ### Install the OpenShift CLI
-Again, the web-based terminal that Red Hat provides has all the necessary CLI tools being installed (including the OpenShift CLI).
+Again, **the web-based terminal that we provide today has all the necessary CLI tools being installed (including the OpenShift CLI)**.
 Thus, you don't have to install OpenShift CLI on your own laptop.
 However, if you are interested to learn how to install.
 There are a few ways to install the `oc` CLI:

 - If you have the `rosa` CLI installed, the simplest way is to run `rosa download oc`.
 Once downloaded, move the executable into a directory in your PATH
 - You can [download and install](https://docs.openshift.com/container-platform/4.8/cli_reference/openshift_cli/getting-started-cli.html#installing-openshift-cli) the latest OpenShift CLI (oc).